Join our monthly mental wellbeing support programme

 Meet Mind Over Cancer

-Meet Susie (left), Sue (centre) from the amazing Mind Over Cancer team, who will be running the programme sessions.
+Meet Susie (left) and Sue (centre) from the amazing Mind Over Cancer team, who will be running the programme sessions.

 Susie has over 25 years’ experience delivering mental health support to young people living through and beyond cancer and is also currently working with the Trust to train our team and volunteers in mental health first aid.
 She is awesome!